The Best DC Museums on the Mall and Beyond - Washingtonian

 National Archives

 The government’s vast store of papers, photos, audio, video clips, and other historical records includes three crown jewels of the collection: the original Declaration of Independence, Constitution, and Bill of Rights.
-Open since 1935, the building informally known as Archives 1 has the Charters of Freedom on display in the rotunda, where you can also view one of the original copies of the 1297 Magna Carta, as well as two large-scale murals by Barry Faulkner.
-In the Public Vaults permanent exhibit gallery, you’ll find telegrams composed by Abraham Lincoln.
+Open since 1935, the building informally known as Archives 1 has the Charters of Freedom on display in the rotunda, as well as two large-scale murals by Barry Faulkner.
+You can view an original copy of the 1297 Magna Carta in the Record of Rights permanent exhibit.

 National Building Museum